RASPIAUDIO/OpenDino/README.md

 OpenDino talks straight to the OpenAI Realtime API from the ESP32 over TLS WebSockets, whereas **other approach routes the audio through an intermediate edge‑server** [ElatoAI example](https://cookbook.openai.com/examples/voice_solutions/running_realtime_api_speech_on_esp32_arduino_edge_runtime_elatoai), running on a PC, Raspberry Pi, or cloud VM.
-No solution is categorically "better"—direct‑to‑cloud keeps the BOM and maintenance minimal, while an edge server unlocks heavier codecs, retries, and multi‑user analytics.
+No solution is categorically "better"—direct‑to‑cloud is simpler, while an edge server unlocks heavier codecs, retries, and multi‑user analytics.
 Pick whatever matches your project’s constraints.

 ---